drgrice1/pg-language-server/README.md

 ## Vim PG Filetype

-This project also contains a Vim ftdetect file `vim-pg/ftdetext/pg.vim`, syntax file `vim-pg/syntax/pg.vim`, and indent file `vim-pg/indent/pg.vim`.
-Copy the ftdetext file to the `ftdetect` subdirectory, the syntax file to the `syntax` subdirectory, and the indent file to the `indent` subdirectory of the vim configuration directory (usually `~/.vim`).
+This project also contains a Vim ftdetect file `vim-pg/ftdetect/pg.vim`, syntax file `vim-pg/syntax/pg.vim`, and indent file `vim-pg/indent/pg.vim`.
+Copy the ftdetect file to the `ftdetect` subdirectory, the syntax file to the `syntax` subdirectory, and the indent file to the `indent` subdirectory of the vim configuration directory (usually `~/.vim`).
 Alternately, copy the entire `vim-pg` directory into the `pack/plugins/start` subdirectory of the vim configuration directory (create those directories if not present).